Nitzantomer1998/Nitzantomer1998/README.md

    <h3>Hi, I'm Nitzan</h3>

    <p>
-      Enthusiastic software engineering student dedicated to Backend development, skilled in Python, JavaScript, and Node.js.
-Actively deepening my expertise in Backend development while occasionally diving into Frontend frameworks to gain a comprehensive understanding of the parallel field.
-Committed to creating robust serverside logic, designing efficient databases, and building powerful APIs.
-Love to engages in
+      Enthusiastic software engineering student dedicated to Backend development, skilled in Python & TypeScript.</br>
+      Actively deepening my expertise in Backend development while occasionally diving into Frontend frameworks to gain a comprehensive understanding of the parallel field.</br>
-      WhatsApp developers groups to help each other overcome problems.
+      Love to engages in WhatsApp & Discord developers groups to help each other overcome problems.
    </p>
 </details>